HermesBoots/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 ## A Door Is What a Dog Is Perpetually on the Wrong Side Of
 Creating a new dog structure instance.

+## How Many Legs Does a Dog Have If You Call His Tail a Leg?
+Four.
+Saying That a Tail Is a Leg Doesn't Make It a Leg
+Freeing dog structure instances.